ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/lists.md

 }
 ```

-Querying a list field will result in a JSON array containing elements with the specified subselection of fields.
+Querying a list field will result in an ordered list containing elements with the specified subselection of fields.

 Learn more about lists [here](https://graphql.org/learn/schema/#lists-and-non-null).